doctrine/orm/docs/en/reference/limitations-and-known-issues.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For compatibility reasons between all the supported vendors and
-edge case problems Doctrine 2 does **NOT** do automatic identifier
+edge case problems Doctrine ORM does **NOT** do automatic identifier
 quoting.
 This can lead to problems when trying to get
-legacy-databases to work with Doctrine 2.
+legacy-databases to work with Doctrine ORM.

 -  You can quote column-names as described in the